ghoomfrog/kid/README.md

 score=123
 ```

-Notice how until now, we can't make lists start out with less than two indexed items.
+Notice how until now, we can't make lists start out with less than two items.
 To fix this problem, spaces can't start out with nulls in them.

 ```kid
 ":)"...